SolWayward/Bannerlord.GameMaster/README.md

-# Bannerlord.GameMaster
+# Bannerlord.GameMaster (BLGM)

-A powerful console commands mod for Mount & Blade II: Bannerlord that provides comprehensive game management capabilities through an intuitive command-line interface.
+A console commands mod for Mount & Blade II: Bannerlord that provides game management capabilities through an command-line interface.  <br /><br />
+BLGM is intended to be the foundation of other mods I am working on but is also useful for taking control of your playthrough, testing / debugging your mod, or even to quickly add functionality to your mod.
+This mod is a work in progress will be updated regular with additonal functionality, but is available now as is.

 ## Overview

-Bannerlord.GameMaster extends Bannerlord's console with a robust set of commands for managing heroes, clans, kingdoms, and game state.
-Whether you're testing scenarios, creating custom campaigns, or simply want more control over your game, GameMaster provides the tools you need.
+BLGM extends Bannerlord's console with a set of commands for managing heroes, clans, kingdoms, and game state.
+Whether you're testing scenarios, testing or debugging your mod, or simply want more control over your game, GameMaster provides the tools you need.

 **All commands use the `gm.` prefix and are organized into logical categories for easy discovery and use.**